xiaqq/SDCND/Term1/CarND-BehavioralCloning-P3/writeup.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* run.mp4 video recording of my autonomous car running for a lap
 * writeup.md summarizing the results

 ####2.
 Submission includes functional code